Yavne'el: History

-Archaeological overview
+Archaeology: Bronze Age to Mamluk period

-Remains from the Late Bronze Age, Iron Age I–II, Persian, Hellenistic, Roman, late Byzantine, early Muslim and Mamluk periods have been found here.
+Remains from the Late Bronze Age, Iron Age I–II, Persian, Hellenistic, Roman, Late Byzantine, Early Muslim and Mamluk periods have been found here.

 A residential building constructed in the Umayyad period that continued to be inhabited during the Abbasid period (eighth–tenth centuries CE) has been excavated here.

-Remains from the Mamluk period have also been found.

 Ottoman period

 Arab village

-During the Ottoman period the Muslim village in the area was known as ’’Yemma’’.
-The village was mentioned in the Ottoman defter for the year 1555-6, located in the Nahiya of Tabariyya of the Liwa of Safad, with its land designated as Timar land.
+During the Ottoman period, the Muslim village in the area was known as Yemma.
+The village was mentioned in the Ottoman defter for the year 1555-6, located in the Nahiya of Tabariyya of the Liwa of Safad, with its land designated as timar.

 A map by Pierre Jacotin from Napoleon's invasion of 1799 noted the place.

-In 1875 Victor Guérin visited, and described the village as rather ruined and built of basaltic stone, situated in a fertile valley.
+In 1875, Victor Guérin visited and described the village as rather ruined and built of basaltic stone, situated in a fertile valley.
 In 1881, the PEF's Survey of Western Palestine (SWP) described Yemma as having basaltic stone houses, containing 100 Muslims, on an arable plain.
-There were no gardens or trees, but two springs were near, and the village had cisterns.
+There were no gardens or trees, but two springs were nearby, and the village had cisterns.
 To the south-west of this site there was a supply of water among the rocks of the valley.